-Way before the Founding Fathers signed America’s beloved Declaration of Independence in 1776, the U.S. was already a safe harbor for immigrants from all over the world, seeking promises of religious freedom and land ownership.
+Way before the Founding Fathers signed America’s Declaration of Independence in 1776, the U.S. was already a safe harbor for immigrants from all over the world, seeking promises of religious freedom and land ownership.

 At the time of the American Revolutionary War, English was already the dominant language in the colonies.
 So why wasn’t it part of the country’s founding?